 Etsy is an ecommerce platform specialising in creative items.
 With everything from vintage board games to handmade home decor, the website is an art collector’s dream.
 If you’re someone who makes handmade products, Etsy can help you earn a sizable income.

 Etsy acts as an intermediary between buyers and sellers; much like eBay, it doesn’t manufacture the products it sells, but like any intermediary, it charges a fee for listing your products.
 The cost of one listing is $0.20 per every four months.
-There’s also a 5% fee applicable per transaction.
+There’s also a 6.5 per cent fee applicable per transaction.